 Each year, tens of thousands of people across the country are injured—and approximately 5,000 are killed—in accidents involving large commercial trucks such as big rigs, 18-wheelers, semis, and tractor trailers.

 Some of those truck accidents, injuries, and fatalities occur right here in Georgia.
-According to the most recent National Highway Traffic Safety Administration data, nearly 200 people died Georgia truck accidents in 2016.
+According to the most recent National Highway Traffic Safety Administration data, nearly 200 people died in Georgia in 2016 from varying causes of truck accidents.

 Due to the vast disparity in size and weight, collisions between passenger vehicles and large trucks are almost always catastrophic.
 Sadly, the passenger vehicle occupants tend to suffer the brunt of the damages.
 Victims may be left with devastating injuries that require extensive medical treatment and time off work, and result in unmanageable medical debt.